SCHECTER1381 vs SCHECTER1382 — Compare

 Why choose Schecter C-1 SLS Custom Guitar Racing Red

-• Racing Red finish makes a striking visual impact on stage and in photos
+• Racing Red finish offers bold visual impact on stage

-• Graph Tech XL Black Tusq nut provides premium tuning stability
+• Graph Tech XL Black Tusq nut for maximum tuning stability

 Why choose Schecter C-1 SLS Custom Guitar Satin Black

-• Hipshot hardtail bridge paired with Schecter locking tuners for rock-solid tuning
+• Hipshot hardtail bridge explicitly noted for tuning precision

 Frequently asked questions

 Yes.
-Both models feature dual Fishman Fluence Modern pickups (ceramic bridge, alnico neck) with identical push-pull coil-split and voice-select controls for high-output aggression and versatile voicing.
+Both feature dual Fishman Fluence Modern pickups (ceramic bridge, alnico neck) with push-pull coil-split and voice-select controls for four distinct voicings via the 3-way toggle.

 🎸